Table of Contents

 Why Should You Consider Life Insurance for Your Parents?

-In 2019, the median cost of a funeral plus burial was $7,640, according to the National Funeral Directors Association.
 You may need to cover this cost when your parents die.
 You may also need to pay for other costs such as unpaid medical bills, taxes and legal fees to process their estate.
 A life insurance policy could help cover these future costs so you don't have to.

 In addition, if both your parents are alive, they may be relying on each other for income.
 For example, they may depend on collecting two Social Security checks.
 When one parent dies, the other will likely receive less money from Social Security.
 Life insurance could give the surviving parent money to potentially help maintain their lifestyle.